thammit/mail/Documentation/Reference/UserTsConfig/Index.rst

    :Default: replyToEmail,replyToName,returnPath,priority
    :Path: tx_mail.settings.headers

-   Comma separated list of headers fields which should be visible in the mail wizard settings step.
+   Comma separated list of header fields which should be visible in the mail wizard settings step.

 .. _user-ts-config-settings-content: